cdransf/cd-11ty/src/posts/2023/adding-client-side-rendered-webmentions-to-my-blog.md

 </div>
 ```

 And there you have it — webmentions loaded client side and updated as they occur.
-There's an example visible on my post [Automating (and probably overengineering) my /now page](https://blog.coryd.dev/2023/02/automatingandprobablyoverengineeringmy-nowpage#webmentions).
+There's an example visible on my post [Automating (and probably over-engineering) my /now page](https://blog.coryd.dev/2023/02/automatingandprobablyoverengineeringmy-nowpage#webmentions).